gbdk-2020/CrossZGB/examples/screen_shake/README.md

 # Screen shake example
-This example demonstrates the substitution of the standard CrossZGB VBlank handler with the user defined one, which implements screen shaking.
+This example demonstrates the use of the additional VBlank handler, which implements the screen shaking.
 Press A to shake screen horizontally, B to shake vertically.